On the Frontlines of the Mental Health Crisis: What is the Role of RNs?

 Despite the overwhelming need to help these people, mental health services are being drastically cut.
 USA Today reports that in recent years, $5 billion in mental health services has been cut by states, and the number of inpatient psychiatric beds available to mental health patients has decreased by more than 32 percent since 1995.

 Not only do mental health patients need to deal with lack of care and resources, they’re also facing the negative social stigmas surrounding mental illness.
 These stigmas are one of the biggest barriers to mental healthcare.
-Because much of society prefers to distance itself from those with mental illnesses, patients may deny that they have a problem or refuse to seek medical help out of fear of being labelled “crazy” or being treated differently.
+Because much of society prefers to distance itself from those with mental illnesses, patients may deny that they have a problem or refuse to seek medical help out of fear of being labeled “crazy” or being treated differently.

 Nurses are uniquely situated to identify patients who may have undiagnosed mental health problems.